odoo/documentation/content/applications/finance/payment_acquirers.rst

 --------------------------

-To add a new Payment acquirer and make it available to your customers, go to :menuselection:`Accounting / Website --> Configuration --> eCommerce: Payment Acquirers`, look for your payment acquirer, install the related module, and activate it.
+To add a new Payment acquirer and make it available to your customers, go to :menuselection:`Accounting / Website --> Configuration --> Payment Acquirers`, look for your payment acquirer, install the related module, and activate it.
 To do so, open the payment acquirer and change its state from *Disabled* to *Enabled*.